biojppm/cmany/doc/excluding_builds.rst

 ``--include-*`` arguments in a build item specification, as combination is implied for every build item.
-However, being able to use these at the scope of the command is certainly useful, either as a form of saving extensive editing of complicated cmany commands (for example in shell sessions), or with :doc:`Project mode </project_mode>`.
+However, being able to use these at the scope of the command is certainly useful, either as a form of saving extensive editing when reusing complicated cmany commands (for example in shell sessions), or with :doc:`Project mode </project_mode>`.

 When multiple combination arguments are given, they are processed in the order in which they are given.
 A build is then included if it successfully matches every argument.

-For added convenience, cmany offers the command ``show_builds``, which shows the builds that would be addressed by a certain combination of build items and exclusion rules.
+Be aware that for added convenience, cmany offers the commands ``show_build_names`` and ``show_builds``, which are useful for testing the input arguments.

 Excluding builds by item name
 -----------------------------

-To exclude a build based on the its composing items, cmany offers the following arguments, which should be fairly self-explaining:
+To exclude a build based on its composing items, cmany offers the following arguments, which should be fairly self-explaining:

 * systems (``-s/--systems``):